zhutoutoutousan/A-study-note-as-a-beginner/health-for-engineers-and-scientists/_log-H_sick-log.md

 # 2021/10/21
 ## Hearing loss reoccurs
 - It seems like if you are faced with some radically alient situations, your hearing problem will reoccur, it has become a chronic problem, please raise its priority level

+# 2021/10/24
+## Brain fog + Hangover + Oversleep + Total weekend plan disruption

+## NOTE: Complete your Hidradenitis suppurativa and Otitis media hospital inquiry and gastroscopy for it's been delayed for too long
+- Additional hospital visit plan required under current unforgiving schedule, need to power through
+#thehealthmatters
+- Now at least those liquid in your right ear is still extractable
+- It's better if you can do it in one set